-Dr Newton’s research programme focuses on tuberculosis which remains a major challenge to global health.
-This is particularly due to the close association of the disease with the HIV pandemic, and the emergence of multidrug resistant and extensive drug-resistant Mycobacterium tuberculosis requiring longer and more toxic drug regimens.
+Dr Newton’s research programme focuses on tuberculosis - a disease which remains a major challenge to global health.
+This is particularly due to the close association of tuberculosis with the HIV pandemic, and the emergence of multi drug-resistant and extensive drug-resistant Mycobacterium tuberculosis requiring longer and more toxic drug regimens.

 Currently through a collaborative joint National University of Singapore-Imperial College Ph.D. studentship programme, she is also undertaking a proof of concept study to investigate antimycobacterial cationic polymers and self-assembled peptide nanoparticles (Professor Paul Langford and Dr Brian Robertson, Imperial College London and Professor Rachel Ee, National University of Singapore).

 Dr Newton undertakes a variety of teaching at Imperial College London.
 She is a co-module leader for the Paediatric Infectious Diseases and Allergy module on the MBBS intercalated BSc course in Reproductive and Developmental Biology and a tutor for The Graduate Schools on the Research Skills Development (RSD) course and the Advanced Presentation Skills (APS) course.
 Due to her continued interest in teaching, Dr Newton was awarded a higher education teaching qualification (Certificate of Advanced Study in Learning and Teaching (CASLAT) and is a Fellow of the Higher Education Academy (FHEA).
 She has supervised many undergraduate and postgraduate students.

 et al., 2016, Unnatural amino acid analogues of membrane-active helical peptides with anti-mycobacterial activity and improved stability, Journal of Antimicrobial Chemotherapy, Vol:71, ISSN:1460-2091, Pages:2181-2191